openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

             a well regarded and proven technology in the open source and enterprise Linux community and we want to further build upon that.
-We intend for SUSE to continue to provide the same high quality open source technology solutions, such as SUSE Linux Enterprise Server, needed to meet users™ demands for scalability, interoperability and cost effectiveness.
+We intend for SUSE to continue to provide the same high quality open source technology solutions, such as SUSE Linux Enterprise Server, needed to meet usersâ€™ demands for scalability, interoperability and cost effectiveness.
 >
 > What will the SUSE business unit
-                be “ what do you mean by business unit?
+                be â€“ what do you mean by â€œbusiness unitâ€?
 >
 > A business unit brings together all the resources, IP, people and infrastructure
-            needed to operate “ to build product, deliver solutions and support customers.
+            needed to operate â€“ to build product, deliver solutions and support customers.
 So, what is known today as Open Platform Solutions will now be centralized within the SUSE business unit.
 In most respects SUSE will continue to operate as it did as OPS, but will benefit from being a dedicated and more visible brand with a focused business unit